ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-blader-runner-blu-ray-vinyl-prize.markdown

 has_entry_page: true
 title: "Win a copy of Blade Runner 2049 on Blu-ray™ and a Vinyl soundtrack of the\
   \ movie"
-competition-description: "Calling all Ryan Gosling and Ana de Armas lovers.
-To celebrate\
+competition-description: "<p>Calling all Ryan Gosling and Ana de Armas lovers.
+To\
-  \ the Blu-ray™ release of the 8 BAFTA nominations and Academy Award®-nominated director\
+  \ celebrate the Blu-ray™ release of the 8 BAFTA nominations and Academy Award®-nominated\
-  \ Denis Villeneuve, Blade Runner 2049 — we’ve got in our hands the official Blu-ray™\
+  \ director Denis Villeneuve, Blade Runner 2049 — we’ve got in our hands the official\
-  and a fantastic Vinyl soundtrack of the movie for one lucky NME reader to win.
-Featuring\
+  \ Blu-ray™and a fantastic Vinyl soundtrack of the movie for one lucky NME reader\
-  \ exclusive bonus content such as behind-the-scenes action, prologues…and many more!\r\
+  \ to win.
+Featuring exclusive bonus content such as behind-the-scenes action, prologues…\
-  \n\r\n<br/>Sounds good?
-You know what to do…"
+  and many more!</p>\n<p><br/>Sounds good?
+You know what to do…</p>\n"
 hero-header: "Win a copy of Blade Runner 2049 on Blu-ray™ and a Vinyl soundtrack of\
   \ the movie"
 terms-confirmation: "N/A"